 General

-1. The use of ground water from the well field for plant service water for SJRPP shall be minimized to the greatest extent practicable, but in no case shall exceed 7.6 mgd on a maximum daily basis from any new wells or 5.1 mgd on an average annual basis.
+1. The use of ground water shall be minimized to the greatest extent practicable, but in no case shall exceed 7.6 mgd on a maximum daily basis from any new wells or 5.1 mgd on an average annual basis.

-2. The use of ground water for the coal unloading facility shall in no case exceed 725,700 gallons per day on a maximum daily basis and 107,500 gallons per day on an average annual basis.

 B. Ground Water Monitoring

 1. The ground water levels shall be monitored continuously at selected wells as approved by the St. Johns River Water Management District.
 Chemical analyses shall be made on samples from all monitored wells identified in Condition III.G., below.
 The location, frequency and selected chemical analyses shall be as given in Condition III.G.